Annual Report to Parents

 I convey my personal thanks to the school staff, parents and children for their support and continued hard work during the academic year.
 I would also thank members of the Governing Body for their assistance and help.
 The most important factor though is the children; the children are the key element of an excellent school.
 I thank them sincerely for their diligence and enthusiasm.

-Mrs D Morgan retired last autumn.
+Mrs C Morris retired last Autumn.
 I wish to thank her for her loyal and supportive time at the school.
-Mrs E Davies also left the school, I wish her well for the future.
+Miss L Lewis also left the school, I wish her well for the future.

 As staff, parents, children and Governors, we have achieved enormous successes in the last year.
 Such success must be built upon to develop the school and every pupil's maximum potential.